techy-Nik/Git_commands_cheat_sheet/README.md

 Command 14 : "git rebase -i HEAD~3"
 It allows to rewrite last 3 commits, which allow to edit, reorder etc..
 Command 15 : "git bisect"
-It uses binary search to find the commit that had a bug, by marking commits good or bad
+It uses binary search to find the commit that had a bug, by marking commits good or bad Command 16 : "chmod 755 filename"
+It changes file or directory permissions, `755` gives the owner full access